pramonettivega/getting_started_ndp/README.md

 **Task**

 In this *mock challenge*, the task requires to develop a model aimed at enhancing the classification of vegetation fuels.
-This task leverages on the openly accessible Terrestrial Light Detection and Ranging (LiDAR) data provided by the [Interagency Ecosystem LiDAR Monitoring (IntELiMon)](https://dmsdata.cr.usgs.gov/lidar-monitoring/viewer/) portal.
+This task leverages on the openly accessible Terrestrial Light Detection and Ranging (LiDAR) data provided by the [Interagency Ecosystem LiDAR Monitoring (IntELiMon)](https://dmsdata.cr.usgs.gov/lidar-monitoring/viewer/) portal, which is now accessible through the NDP catalog.

 ## Starting the project